christopherkobayashi/tapclean/docs/adding_new_scanners.md

 Single on tape
 --------------
 Let's assume we are unlucky: the turbo chunks do not contain any header.
 All the information is inside the standard chunk.
 If the turbo chunk is unique on tape, we may find the information about it inside the standard chunk and that's it.
 But what if there are more than one standard chunk on the tape each followed by a turbo chunk whose load details are in its respective standard chunk?
-In FinalTAP and TAPClean, standard chunk are recognized on the first scan process and acknowledged, so that it may be harder at a later time when searching for a turbo chunk to know which is the standard chunk for that chunk.
+In FinalTAP and TAPClean, standard chunk are recognized on the first scan process and acknowledged, so that it may be harder at a later time when searching for a turbo chunk to know which is the standard chunk for that turbo chunk.
 That's why we have to know if the turbo file is "Single on tape" or not.
-An example of the worst scenario occurs with Biturbo: CBM inspection is needed because there are usually multiple files on the same tape (usually magazine tapes).
+An example of the worst scenario occurs with "Biturbo": CBM inspection is needed because there are usually multiple files on the same tape (usually magazine tapes).
 A brilliant technique has been developed to process this case: we don't need to create new (buggy) code for that.

 Sync
 ----
-After the *lead-in sequence* has been read, a *sync pattern* is expected, so that if it's found the loader can reliably read in the following data, or even first read backwards and acknowledge a sequence of pre-pilot bytes (check the CHR scanner for an example).
+After the *lead-in sequence* has been read, a *sync pattern* is expected, so that if it's found the loader can reliably read in the following data, or even first read backwards and acknowledge a sequence of pre-pilot bytes (check the "Mega-Save" scanner for an example).
 If a *sync pattern* is not found, there's probably a disturb in the *lead-in sequence* that is not a *sync pattern*, not yet.
 Therefore the scanner (just as the loader code does itself) has to go back one step and try to read in the remaining part of the *lead-in sequence*.
 Eventually a *sync pattern* will be found.
 The *sync pattern* can be just a bit (usually it's the other value than the one used by a *lead-in sequence* that consists in a sequence of the same bit value repeated), or a byte, or a sequence of bytes (ie. 2 or more bytes).
 Since the code to read in those different *sync patterns* depends on the pattern itself, we have to specify if it is: a bit, a Byte, or a sequence (either of bits or Bytes).
 Then we can copy and paste the right code from an existing scanner to do the job.